kienerj/UniqueMoleculeHash/README.md

-# UniqueMoleculeHash
+# Unique Molecule Hash

-`unique_molecule_hash` creates a unique hash for rdkit molecules that can be used to compare them if they match exactly.
+The intend of `unique_molecule_hash` is to create a unique hash for rdkit molecules that can be used to compare them if they match exactly.

+This is a work in progress.
+Use at own risk.
+Hashes may changes with every new version and there are known issues.

+inchi does not capture enhanced stereo while RDKit registration hash does not capture query features (and other issues that make it not usable for my use-case).
+Unique Molecule Hashes goal is to solve this problem so one can easily compare molecules without having to think which is the right hash to choose.

 ## Installation